suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //    INPUT: web/mobile CALLBACK URL, etc.
 		   //    OUTPUT: OAuth2 authorization CODE, etc
 		   //    https://docs.aws.amazon.com/cognito/latest/developerguide/login-endpoint.html
-		   //    "The /login endpoint only supports HTTPS GET.
-		   //     The user pool client makes this request through a system browser.
+		   //    "The /login endpoint ... client makes this request through a system browser.
-		   //     System browsers for JavaScript include Chrome or Firefox.
-		   //     Android browsers include Custom Chrome Tab. iOS browsers include Safari View Control."
 		   //
 		   // 2.
 Web/mobile app requests for TOKENS by providing the OAuth2 authorization CODE (from step 1)
 		   //    INPUT: authorization CODE
 		   //    OUTPUT: TOKENS (access_token, id_token, refresh_token)
 		   //    https://docs.aws.amazon.com/cognito/latest/developerguide/token-endpoint.html
-		   //    "The /oauth2/token endpoint only supports HTTPS POST.
-		   //     The user pool client makes requests to this endpoint directly and not through the system browser."
+		   //    "The /oauth2/token endpoint ... client makes requests to this endpoint directly and not through the system browser."
 		   //
-		   // Two new REST APIs are available: LOGIN IDP STORE TOKEN and LOGIN IDP QUERY TOKEN
+		   // Two new REST APIs are available: LOGIN IDP STORE CODE and LOGIN IDP QUERY CODE
 		   // - WEB app
-		   //   In the case of WEB apps, these APIs are necessary as a way to pass the tokens between 2 processes - 2 browser windows.
+		   //   In the case of WEB apps, these APIs are necessary as a way to pass the OAuth2 authorization CODE between 2 processes - 2 browser windows.
-		   //   One browser window processes the login process to get the authorization CODE then the TOKENS,
+		   //   One browser window processes the login process to get the OAuth2 authorization CODE,
-		   //   while the other browser window waits for the other browser window to complete and make the tokens available.
+		   //   while the other browser window waits for the other browser window to complete and make the OAuth2 authorization CODE available and then request the TOKENS.
 		   //
 		   // - MOBILE apps
-		   //   In the case of MOBILE apps, theseAPIs are NOT necessary.
+		   //   In the case of MOBILE apps, these APIs are OPTIONAL, as they are NOT necessary.
-		   //   The mobile app CALLBACK URI will be called with the authorization CODE.
+		   //   The mobile app CALLBACK URI will be called with the OAuth2 authorization CODE.
-		   //   This callback thread will then retrieve the TOKENs and then pass it to the LOGIN thread.
-		   //   The login thread and the token thread belong to the SAME process of the mobile app,
+		   //   The callback thread and the login thread belong to the SAME process of the mobile app,
 		   //   so they pass the TOKENS without needing to call the backend REST APIs.
 		   //
 		   //
 		   // DETAILS:
 		   //
 		   // When user clicks on the login via social accounts (on the web/mobile apps),
-		   // a system browser window is opened which handles getting of the OAuth2 authorization code (OAuth process)
+		   // a system browser window is opened which handles getting of the OAuth2 authorization code.
 		   //
 		   // The new window uses the OAuth2 Domain server https://ft900iotportal.auth.ap-southeast-1.amazoncognito.com
 		   // with API /login and the following URL parameters